ManiacUrgency42/writ1301.github.io/leonard.md

 - More air → **more drag** → slower on straights.
 - Bigger radiators → **more weight and more space** → harder packaging.

-So teams are constantly trading off:

-> Cool enough to survive ⟷ Slippery enough to win.

-### 4.3 New headaches with more electric + new fuel
+### 4.3 New challenges with more electric + new fuel

 - More **electric power** → more **battery current** → more battery heat.
-- More **regen** → more hot brakes, more hot MGU-K, more hot electronics.
+- More **regenerative breaking** → more hot brakes, more hot MGU-K, more hot electronics.
 - **Sustainable fuel** may change:
   - Exhaust temperature.
   - How heat is distributed between engine, turbo, and exhaust. :contentReference[oaicite:5]{index=5}